 Each of these dental fillings presents different advantages and downsides, too.
 Dr. Thomas DeFinnis will advise you accordingly when making a decision.

-Our dentist in Wynnewood, PA starts by examining your affected tooth and taking dental x-rays to determine the damage’s extent.
+Our cosmetic dentist starts by examining your affected tooth and taking dental x-rays to determine the damage’s extent.
 Next, our dentist administers anesthesia to eliminate pain and discomfort during the procedure.
 The dentist uses appropriate dental tools to remove all signs of decay.
 After thorough cleaning and disinfection of the tooth, the dentist seals the cavity using a dental filling.

 It’s normal to experience some numbness and discomfort after a dental filling procedure.
 However, this should resolve within a couple of hours.
 Tooth fillings usually last several years, after which you might need to replace the filling.

-Besides cavities, our dentist near you may recommend dental fillings to repair worn and fractured teeth.
+Besides cavities, The dentist in Wynnewood, PA may recommend dental fillings to repair worn and fractured teeth.